HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 cybersecurity threats focus

-Step #3: turn on the auto-update feature within the OS and in any apps.
-Step #4: install anti-malware software from a reputable vendor.
-Finally, perform regular backups to local media and to offsite storage (e.g., the cloud).
-Make certain to verify that backups were successful, and do regular test restores.
+Step #3: turn on the auto-update feature within the OS and any app.
+Step #4: Install anti-malware software from a reputable vendor.
+Finally, perform regular backups to local media and offsite storage (e.g., the cloud).
+Verify that backups were successful, and do regular test restores.

 1. Alex Paretski – Knowledge Manager at Itransition